-§ 4 Structure of the Study Programme
+Structure of the study programme

 (1) The study programme is composed of modules.
-Each module may comprise different forms of instruction and learning, including but not limited to lectures, seminars, practical exercises, independent study periods, project work, as well as examinations.
+Each module may comprise different forms of instruction and learning, including but not limited to lectures, seminars, practical exercises, independent study periods, project work, excursions, and examinations.
 Each module is a learning and examination unit, the results (grades) of which will be documented on the Grade Certificate.
-Generally, one single module takes one semester or one full year of study.
+One single module normally takes one or two semesters.

-(2) The study programme is concluded with submitting a Master thesis.
-Once the Master thesis is submitted and successfully passed, 30 ECTS are awarded.
+(2) The study programme is concluded with submitting a master's thesis.
+Once the master's thesis is submitted and successfully passed, 30 ECTS are awarded.

-(3) More detailed information on the objectives of the study programme, the division of the Masters programme 'Microbiology' into modules, and the credit points for each module can be found in the Study Regulations and the module descriptions.
+(3) More detailed information on the objectives of the study programme, the division of the master's programme 'Evolution, Ecology and Systematics' into modules, and the credit points for each module can be found in the Study Regulations and the module descriptions.